case112/images-to-pdf/README.md

-# Convert multiple images (.tif, .png, .jpg) to a single .pdf file
+# Convert multiple images (.tif, .png, .jpg) to a single PDF file

-## Easy to use GUI to browse for files and convert
+## Easy to use
 ![Example on OSX](img/example.png)

+## Multi and Single mode
+- Single mode converts a single directory of images to a single PDF
+- Multi mode allows to convert multiple directories in a row.
+Just select a path where you have many folders containing image files

 ## Installation
 ### To run convert_to_pdf.py you'll need